boldflight/BibleConverter/test_EPUB/output/matt.md

 [32] As they were going out, they found a man from Cyrene named Simon, whom they forced to carry his cross.
 [33] They came to a place called Golgotha (which means “Place of the Skull”) [34] and offered Jesus wine mixed with gall to drink.
 But after tasting it, he would not drink it.
-[35] When they had crucified him, they divided his clothes by throwing dice.
+[35] When they had crucified him, _they divided his clothes by throwing dice_.
 [36] Then they sat down and kept guard over him there.
 [37] Above his head they put the charge against him, which read: “This is Jesus, the king of the Jews.”
 [38] Then two outlaws were crucified with him, one on his right and one on his left.